 Why is it bad? – Petroleum-based fertilizers have been known to destroy beneficial soil micro-organisms.
 This destruction eventually sterilizes the soil, making it fully dependent on an external stimulant to produce.
 (1)

 Where is it being used? – In farms across the globe, since they are noted to give farmers a greater degree of control of what they grow and how it turns out.
 (9)

 What is it? – RoundUp herbicide, also known as Glyphosate (a major component of Monsanto’s RoundUp herbicide), is the most widely used herbicide around the world.
 (10) It was in 1970 that Monsanto founded their agricultural chemicals division with RoundUp being their prized herbicide.
 (1)

-Why is it bad? – Glyphosate has been linked to cancer in several studies due to its properties as a potential endocrine disruptor – chemicals that can interfere with the hormonal system of mammals.
+Why is it bad? – Glyphosate has been linked to cancer in several studies due to its properties as a potential endocrine disruptor — chemicals that can interfere with mammalian hormonal systems.
 These disruptors can cause development disorders, birth defects, and cancerous tumours.
 (10)

 Where is it being used? – RoundUp is approved and still widely used today to destroy and control weeds.
 It can be found in our groundwater, soil, streams, and even in the air.
 (1)(10)

 What is it? – Like saccharin, aspartame is another artificial sweetener used as a sugar substitute in food and drinks.
 Monsanto managed to get themselves involved in 1985 when they acquired the primary company responsible for aspartame’s manufacture.
 (1)(11)

 Why is it bad? – Rather than delve into this I highly suggest you check out any of the following articles related to aspartame that we have already released:

 - Aspartame: The Bitter Truth Behind This Toxic Sweetener